 Did you know these people started their careers as interns?

 • Steven Spielberg (Film director).
-Spielberg's cinematic odyssey commenced with an unpaid, full-time internship at Universal Studios.
+Spielberg’s Hollywood journey kicked off with a full-time, unpaid internship at Universal Studios.

 • Ursula Burns (Former Xerox CEO).
-Before leading the organization from 2009 to 2016, Burns launched her career as an intern.
-She made history as the first African American woman to head a Fortune 500 company.
+Began as an intern, too.
+Later, she made history as the first African American woman to run a Fortune 500 company.

 • Elon Musk (Tesla Motors CEO).
-Musk pursued multiple internships, gaining experience at various renowned organizations such as the Bank of Nova Scotia, Microsoft Canada, Rocket Science Games, and Pinnacle Research.
+Didn’t stop at one internship — he was at the Bank of Nova Scotia, Microsoft Canada, Rocket Science Games, and Pinnacle Research.

 Intern's resume examples: